sulha199/find_cheapest/README.md

 # find_cheapest

-Built on ReactJS and ExpressJS useful for looking the best price on Indonesia's eccommerces.
+Built on ReactJS and ExpressJS.
+It is useful for looking the best price on Indonesia's e-commerces(currently, working on Tokopedia and Bukalapak only).
-Image url on tokopedia needs to be updated.
-Please dont mind with my dirty code, I will fix it later on.
-Tokopedia, is not working, need update on the API url.
+Next Plan :
+* Integrate with CSS preprocessor and maybe Bootstrap or Webpack
+* Improve the OO structure.
+Create Object Interface for E-commerce API
+* Deploy to a free host, or in Github Pages

 ## How to install
 Make sure you have installed Node.
 Plesae run below command in your cmd